stevenroose/covenants.info/content/overview/introduction.md

 This web page is definitely not a finished work.
 Since it is collaborative, everyone is very much invited to contribute to it [on GitHub](https://github.com/stevenroose/covenants.info)!

-Apart from content contributors, some with would also be appreciated on the website, we use the static site generator [Zola](https://getzola.org/) and the [AdiDoks](https://adidoks.org/) theme.
+Apart from content contributors, some help would also be appreciated on the website.
+We currently use the static site generator [Zola](https://getzola.org/) and the [AdiDoks](https://adidoks.org/) theme.